 Step 2: Getting Matched with Future Parents

-Your online profile will be made Available once you complete the profile and submit your pictures.
+Your online profile will be made “Available” once you complete the profile and submit your pictures.
 Future Parents can search for donors using our very private and secure database.
-They’ll be looking at details such as likeness, ethnicity, education, etc. When there are future parents interested in working with you, an Egg Donor Coordinator will contact you and get the screening process started.
+They’ll be looking at details such as likeness, ethnicity, education, etc. It is important to know that all of your identifying information will be removed in order to protect your privacy.

 Step 3: The Screening Process

 After you’ve been selected by parents, your Egg Donor Coordinator and the fertility clinic will work with you to start the egg donation screening process.
 This appointment usually involves a physical exam, genetic testing, STD testing, drug/nicotine screening, and other blood tests.
 During your screening appointment, the Egg Donor Nurse Coordinator will cover the entire donation process with you.
 You will also complete a background check and psychological screening in order to complete the screening process.
 Results from your medical screening are usually returned within 3-6 weeks.

 Step 4: The Legal Process

 After you received medical clearance, you’ll enter the legal part of the process.
 The contracts start with the egg recipients and their attorney and then go to you and your attorney.
 This can take anywhere from 1-3 weeks to complete until all parties are satisfied.
 This is paid for by the future parents.